Information Sharing & Consent

 Successful partnership working depends substantially on effective communications and information sharing between agencies.
 MET Information Sharing Guidance document.

-- Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
+26. Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children, which must always be the paramount concern.
 To ensure effective safeguarding arrangements:

-- all organisations should have arrangements in place which set out clearly the processes and the principles for sharing information between each other, with other professionals and with the LSCB; and
+- all organisations and agencies should have arrangements in place that set out clearly the processes and the principles for sharing information.
+The arrangement should cover how information will be shared within their own organisation/agency and with others who may be involved in a child's life.

-- no professional should assume that someone else will pass on information which they think may be critical to keeping a child safe.
-If a professional has concerns about a child’s welfare and believes they are suffering or likely to suffer harm, then they should share the information with local authority children’s social care.
+- all practitioners should not assume that someone else will pass on information that they think may be critical to keeping a child safe.
+If a practitioner has concerns about a child's welfare and considers that they may be a child in need or that the child has suffered or is likely to suffer significant harm, then they should share the information with local authority children's social care and/or the police.
+All practitioners should be particularly alert to the importance of sharing information when a child moves from one local authority to another, due to the risk that knowledge pertinent to keeping a child safe could be lost.

 Gillick / Fraser Competence - NSPCC